plutoshe/blog-theme/assets/content/blogs/Collection1_PhysicsSimulation/2d_rigidbody.md

-## Voxel based rigidbody simluation
+## Voxel-based Rigidbody Simluation

 ### Result

 ### Introduction

-I mainly implemented 2d rigidbody physics collision based on the 3d voxel division method.
-The main reference is Chapter 29 of "GPU Gem 3", [" Real-Time Rigid Body Simulation on GPUs"](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch29.html).
+I mainly implemented a 2d rigid-body physics collision based on the 3d voxel division method.
+The primary reference is Chapter 29 of "GPU Gem 3", [" Real-Time Rigid Body Simulation on GPUs"](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch29.html).

-This project mainly use WebGL, three.js and nodejs.
+This project mainly uses WebGL, three.js, and node.js.

 This method mainly based on space division.
-As divided the rigidbodies into same size particles, we only need to consider the collision between these particles.
-And we also divide the space into cells, and get the cell occupations of the particle.
-Therefore, the collsion between particles could directy convert to check the particles whose have same cell occupation.
+As divided the rigidbodies into the same size particles, we only need to consider the collision between these particles.
+And we also divide the space into cells and get the cell occupations of the particle.
+Therefore, the collision between particles could directly convert to check the particles that have the same cell occupation.

-This method speed up collision detecion time between rigidbodys.
+This method speeds up collision detection time between rigidbodies.

 ### Space Division And GPU Texture based Storage

 <img src="http://www.plutoshe.com/assets/content/blogs/Collection1_PhysicsSimulation/3d_collision_1.png" width="50%" height="50%" style="margin:auto"/>

-Currently, I only tackle the 2-dimensional situaton, and divided the whole two-dimensional space and rigidbody into pixel based cell.
+Currently, I only tackle the 2-dimensional situaton and divided the whole two-dimensional space and rigidbody into pixel-based cells.

-As the texture's flexibility is improving as graphics hardware evolves, we store the status of cell and the status of particle in textures.
+As the texture's flexibility is improving as graphics hardware evolves, we store the status of the cell and the status of the particle in textures.

-It is worth noting that GPU has limitation on the size of texture, so we need to create conversion between the coordinates of textures and the index of array.
+It is worth noting that GPU has a limitation on the size of texture, so we need conversions between the coordinates of textures and the index of the arrays.

 ### Using stencil buffer to detect collision

-After updating the velocity/position of particle, we need to solve the collision, and we can smartly tackle the cell occupation, I metioned before, by the stencil buffer.
+After updating the velocity/position of the particle, we need to solve the collision, and we can smartly tackle the cell occupation, I mentioned before, by the stencil buffer.

-Initially, we clear stencil buffer.
+Initially, we can clear the stencil buffer.

-In every pass, we check if the times of greater current
+In every pass, we check the rendering times of a specific position of a texture.

+For example, if we want to get the index of the second particle, which will collide in a cell, the following code could be used.

 ```
     glColorMask(false, true, false, false);